top of page

 We have seen this catastrophe time and time again, and it is clear that wars breed nothing but destruction, suffering and death.
 For the purpose of this article, I will be focusing specifically on the Israeli-Hamas conflict, but this is not to ignore the thousands of others who are suffering in other regions of the globe.
 This conflict is one of the most complex and painful, with decades of historical events and tension buried under the surface - the foundational roots which continue to fuel the ongoing violence today.
 I once found myself deeply confused by the region's past and I hope that this article helps those who are also struggling to gain a better understanding.

 History is immortal; it is the past, present and future, and what is it if not the ultimate lesson for us all?
 Setting aside politics, I implore you all to see this conflict for what it truly is: a tragedy unfolding in real time.
 Yes, as you read this, bombs are flying overhead, a child's cradle is emptying, families are starving and people are dying.
-The world watches as the death toll continues to rise, yet organizations like UNICEF stand as beacons of hope.
+The world watches as the Palestinian death toll continues to rise, yet organizations like UNICEF stand as beacons of hope.
 In the famous words of Jimi Hendrix, ‘When the power of love overcomes the love of power, the world will know peace,’ and this, to me, is exactly what lies at the core of UNICEF.
 Its morals and dedication to the vulnerable pave the way to peace, and you can help build the way amidst our war-torn world by supporting them.

 Who is UNICEF?